 Stress can affect our mood in ways that we find difficult to control.
 When we are stressed our nervous system is hyper-responsive and our sensory receptors are more sensitive to stimuli, making everything seem more intense.
 This can add to the feeling of perceived pressure, and make us more reactive.
 Often if you’re stressed some of the physiological side effects, such as a lack of sleep or a sore head, can also contribute to the effect on your mood.

 For some, these emotional responses can lead to tears, as well as or instead of irritability.
 But tears are not just an effect of stress, they have a function in supporting you through stress too.
 When you cry you release excess stress hormones such as cortisol in your tears, like a safety valve.
-So feeling better after a good cry isn’t an old wives tale, it’s down to the hormonal release.
+So feeling better after a good cry isn’t a myth, it’s down to the hormonal release.

 6. Loss of libido